dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - it receives a .java script
 - the bundle compiles it (if not already done). openHAB will then store the compilation unit for further (and fastest) reuse.
 - then, when execution is needed and asked by openHAB:
-    - The bundle needs an instance:
+  - As the bundle needs an instance...:
-        - The engine will choose a constructor and instantiate the script with the `new` operator.
+    - ...The engine will choose a constructor and instantiate the script with the `new` operator.
       Auto-injection of openHAB values may occur in constructor parameters.
     - **OR**
-        - The engine will reuse an existing instance
+    - ...The engine will reuse an existing instance
   - the engine will then execute the relevant script methods (`main`, etc., and any `@RunScript` annotated methods) on the instance.
-Inherited methods/fields are also included.
+Inherited methods/fields are also included and candidates for execution.
 Auto-injection will occur on fields and method parameters.

 What is the right method for your use case?
 As you can imagine, instance reuse is handy if you have costly operations to run once, for example, when dealing with network connections or with an embedded SQLite database.